huggingface/accelerate/docs/source/concept_guides/internal_mechanism.md

 rendered properly in your Markdown viewer.
 -->

-# 🤗 Accelerate's internal mechanism
+# 🤗 Accelerate's internal mechanisms

 Internally, 🤗 Accelerate works by first analyzing the environment in which the script is launched to determine which kind of distributed setup is used, how many different processes there are and which one the current script is in.
 All